linuxmatters/jivefire/docs/ARCHITECTURE.md

 The FIFO buffer implementation is generic enough for any audio frame size mismatch scenario in Go audio processing pipelines.

 FFT bar binning logic mirrors CAVA's approach, making it familiar territory for anyone who's worked with terminal audio visualisers.

-## Orientation

-This a Jivefire, a Go project, that encodes podcast audio file to MP4 videos suitable for uploading to YouTube.

-Orientate yourself with the project by reading the documentation (README.md and docs/ARCHITECTURE.md) and analysing the code.
-This project uses `ffmpeg-statigo` for FFmpeg 8.0 static bindings, included as a git submodule in `third_party/ffmpeg-statigo`.

-Sample audio file is in `testdata/`.
-You should only build and test via `just` commands.
-We are using NixOS as the host operating system and `flake.nix` provides tooling for the development shell.
-I use the `fish` shell.
-If you need to create "throw-away" test code, the put it in `testdata/`.

-Never claim your work is "Perfect", "Excellent" or "Production ready".
-I will judge the quality of the work we do.
-Never claim something is fixed, working or implemented until we have both confirmed so.

-Let me know when you are ready to start collaborating.